hesthub/iac/osx/blog-part2.md

   become_user: "{{ ansible_user_id }}"

    ```

-Firstly we can see heavy use the built-in module file https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html which helps us handling file creation, copying access rights and deletion.

-We also see the use of an ansible plugin called "become"https://docs.ansible.com/ansible/latest/plugins/become.html which works to ensure that Ansible can use privilege escalation when running commands.
+In addition to the variables, there are a few new Ansible features used in this task

+ One of them is the built-in Ansible module "file"
+ https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html which is used to create, copy, or delete files and set access rights for them

+Another feature used is an ansible plugin called "become" https://docs.ansible.com/ansible/latest/plugins/become.html.
+This is a plugin that ensures that Ansible can use the machine-specific privilage escalation when running commands, which comes in handy for tasks that requires write permission in our user bin folder for example.

 ### the handlers

-Next up we take a look at handlers, which are a subset of tasks that are only executed when notified by another task.
+Next up we take a look at handlers, which is a special kind of tasks that are only executed when notified by another task.
 Handlers are a often used to restart an updated service, or reload configuration after a task has made changes to the system.

-Lets say we have a role that sets our hostName,localHostName and ComputerName; One of the tasks might look something like this:
+Lets say we have a role that sets our localHostName; The tasks might look something like this:

 > roles/names/localhostname.yml